rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

 ### Rust functions with C ABI

-In the case of Rust functions declared with the "C" ABI, attempts to unwind over the function boundary will result in an abort:
+In the case of Rust functions defined with the "C" ABI, attempts to unwind over the function boundary will result in an abort:

 ```rust